 (e) Social workers who use technology in providing social work services should comply with the laws governing technology and social work practice in the jurisdiction in which they are regulated and located and, as applicable, in the jurisdiction in which the client is located.

-1.05 Cultural Awareness and Social Diversity
+1.05 Cultural Competence

-(a) Social workers should understand culture and its function in human behavior and society, recognizing the strengths that exist in all cultures.
+(a) Social workers should demonstrate understanding of culture and its function in human behavior and society, recognizing the strengths that exist in all cultures.